top of page

 The now-defunct Wakefield Junction was a free publication that was printed weekly by Jim and Merlyn Rutherford; owners of the Chebacco Ranch in Effingham.
 The publication largely consisted of stories and advertisements that promoted local businesses and activities.
 The paper's motto was “The Good News Paper”.
 The Rutherfords distributed the paper to area shops and restaurants and nearly everyone at least thumbed through it after placing a food order with their server.
 Ernie penned a column in it titled Happenings; in which he talked about things that interested him and that he thought would be of interest to the area's readers.

 Thanks to Carole Doughty's perseverance, we have the twenty one Happenings columns that he wrote between 1994 and 2004 and to John Shaffer for scanning the originals.
-Click the "PDF" icon below to download / view the entire collection.
+Click the "PDF" icon below his photo to download / view the entire collection.
 Please, enjoy!

 bottom of page